Dive & Snorkel in Samoa

 Aqua Samoa also offers PADI courses from beginner to Dive Master and snorkeling tours – boat trip out to the Reef for WST80 per person with 1 hour snorkel time.
 Fishing trips, scenic/cultural tours, water skiing, wake boarding and scooters are all available.

-Contact Ted on telephone 22744 or email firstname.lastname@example.org
+Contact Ted or Karen on telephone 7774744 or email firstname.lastname@example.org

 Samoa Dive & Snorkel